jsem-nerad/raspi-fm/README.md

 `curl -fsSL https://...../install.sh | sudo bash`

-When the install.sh script is executed, the following steps occur:"
+When the install.sh script is executed, the following steps occur:
 1. Check if it was executed using sudo
 2. Update using `apt update`
 3. Install the following packages: